illumio/terraform-provider-illumio-core/docs/resources/virtual_service.md

 Optional:

 - **port** (String) Port Number.
-Also the starting port when specifying a range.
+Also, the starting port when specifying a range.
 Allowed range is -1 - 65535
 - **to_port** (String) High end of port range inclusive if specifying a range.
 Allowed range is 0 - 65535